 So how does a woman in her very late 30s find a man when she doesn’t have a social life and doesn’t want to find someone online?
 And do I really need to find someone?
 Is it possible to just live the rest of my life alone?

 I don’t know the answer to any of these questions, Dear Reader, but I hope to find them.
 And I hope that the journey to discovery isn’t too painful.
-And I hope that, if I do end up dating again, I am able to find someone perfect for me.
-And not someone to replace Paul (he’s irreplaceable) but someone to complement my life.
+And I hope that, if I do end up dating again, I can find someone perfect for me.
+And not someone to replace Paul (he’s irreplaceable) but someone to compliment my life.
 Someone who can make me laugh and make my heart skip a beat.
 Someone like the (single) man in my dreams.